10 Things to Know About Fishing in Fiji© FijiPocketGuide.com

 10. Find a Shared Charter for Cheaper Rates

 As you may well know, fishing charters are one of the most expensive activities in Fiji.
-However, some fishing tours offer shared fishing charters with other solo travellers or couples in order to reduce the cost of the fishing charter per person.
-Get more advice like this in How To Choose the Best Fishing Tour in Fiji.
+However, some fishing tours offer shared fishing charters with other solo travellers or couples to reduce the cost of the fishing charter per person.
+We’ve found that shared charters tend to be easier to find from Wailoaloa Beach, for example.
+Get more advice like this in our guide, How To Choose the Best Fishing Tour in Fiji.

 Things to know About Fishing in Fiji© FijiPocketGuide.com